Almiviolad/Almiviolad/README.md

 - 👋 Hi, I’m Michael
-- 👀 I’m interested in web development
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript and python

 - 📫 You can reach me on almiviolad7@gmail.com